 Convention Delegates & Business

-Once items of business are submitted by chapters for delegates to consider additional information will be provided by the Washington FFA Association for all delegates registered.
+Once items of business are submitted by chapters for delegates to consider additional information will be provided by the Washington FFA Association to FFA advisors to share with their delegates.
 A delegate handbook with all information related to committee work and items of business will also be made available.
-To ensure all delegates receive important information and updates make sure all contact information is included on the registration form.

 DELEGATE coordinators